 SHSS video by Eddy Varela, Class of 2020

 As a SHSS student, you take four courses, just as in a regular Williams semester.
 While the emphasis is on the humanities and social sciences, we include a quantitative economics class to help prepare you for meeting your divisional requirements and to introduce you to skills you may need in a variety of classes.
 Your work in SHSS courses is assigned grades, so that you may get a sense of where you stand, but these grades do not count toward your GPA, nor is any college credit granted for SHSS courses.
-The 2018 courses will be announced later this spring.
-The 2017 courses were:
+The 2018 courses are:

 The Economics of Public Policy

 This course will use tools of microeconomic and macroeconomic analysis to explore issues related to economic policy-making in the United States.
 Under what circumstances should government intervene in a market economy?
 We will discuss the government’s role in correcting externalities, which are created when costs or benefits spill over to parties not directly involved in a transaction.
 For example, what is the government’s role in responding to climate change?
 We will also discuss the government’s role in redistributing income through taxes and spending programs (as illustrated by the Earned Income Tax Credit), and in stabilizing the economy during a recession.

 Is freedom a universal ideal or does it have different meanings among individuals and groups?
 This course explores this question through the life and work of fugitive-turned-ex-slave Frederick Douglass.
 We examine Douglass’s autobiographical slave narratives and speeches, the relationship between race and culture, the role of experience, and Douglass’s engagement with U.S. and international politics.
 We also consider the implications of Douglass’s thought for freedom today.